Somnid/webrott/part9/walls3.md

 Aside: Visual Aids
 ------------------

 I create a visual aide for sprites located in `visual-aids` directory.
 This was mainly copying the `doom-image` code and instead of exporting a canvas image, I built it into a table where I can add overlays and other fancy stuff if necessary.
 That component is called `table-pic`.
-To make things simpler I also exported the binary lumps for the `PLAYPAL` pallets and `TROOA1` image.  `table-pic` take in the url of both as attributes and fetches them.
+To make things simpler I also exported the binary lumps for the `PLAYPAL` pallets and `TROOA1` image.  `table-pic` takes in the url of both as attributes and fetches them.
 It then renders the image and adds handy guides and indicies to make it easier to follow.

 I'll probably start doing some more visual aides but I'm not sure what exactly.
 Probably anything I, myself, have trouble visualizing, especially when I come back to it.